ajitrajasekharan/bert_vector_clustering/README.md

   The descriptors "cat dog cow horse" are typically the predictions for a masked word in a sentence.
 The results are all BIO-SPECIES or BIO capturing the entity type of the masked word.
 Refer to the medium post link above for more details

-### Mask tests

-To examine models output prediction scores for each position

-- python all_word_no_mask.py

-To examine the cosine values as well as bias values with output vectors *(which leads to the prediction scores displayed by all_word_no_mask.py)*  from the MLM head *(or topmost layer)*.
-To examine from MLM head PyTorch code would need to be patched as explained in this [post](https://towardsdatascience.com/swiss-army-knife-for-unsupervised-task-solving-26f9acf7c023?source=friends_link&sk=6d4bc39010d8026d4bf1a394a90c08f3)

- - python graph_test.py `pwd`  `pwd`/bert_vectors.txt `pwd`/vocab.txt 1 1

 ### Revision notes

 **Jan 2022**

-This release magnifies the bootstrap labeling using clusterin and also includes subword labeling.
+This release magnifies the bootstrap labeling using clustering and also includes subword labeling.

 The bootstrap file sample after clustering looks like this